What Is Considered Smoke Damage? The Basic Definition

 Most Common Types of Smoke Damage

-The most common causes of fires in homes and businesses include electrical faults, smoking, cooking, and simple accidental fires.
+The most common causes of fires in homes and businesses include electrical faults, smoking, cooking, and accidental fires.
 However, you may experience specific damage due to the following categories of fire smoke:

 This term refers to fumes from low-heat, smoldering flames, particularly from burnt rubber or plastic products.
 They give off a distinctly unpleasant burnt plastic smell.